 - All Sports - Provide ample amounts of water.
-This means that water should always be available and athletes should be able to take in as much water as they desire. - Mandatory water breaks every 30 minutes for 10 minutes in duration.

-- lce-down towels for cooling.

-Watch/monitor athletes carefully for necessary action. - Alter uniform by removing items if possible. - Allow for changes to dry t-shirts and shorts. - Reduce time of outside activity as well as indoor activity if air conditioning is unavailable. - Postpone practice to later in the day. - Contact sports and activities with additional equipment - Helmets and other possible equipment removed if not involved in contact or necessary for safety.
-If necessary for safety, suspend activity. - Recheck temperature and humidity every 30 minutes to monitor for increased Heat Index.
+This means that water should always be available and athletes 0 should be able to take in as much water as they desire. - Mandatory water breaks every 30 minutes for 10 minutes in duration.
+0 - 0 - Ice-down towels for cooling.
+Watch/monitor athletes carefully for necessary action.
+0 - Alter uniform by removing items if possible.
+0 - Allow for changes to dry t-shirts and shorts.
+0 - Reduce time of outside activity as well as indoor activity if air conditioning is unavailable.
+0 - Postpone practice to later in the day. - Contact sports and activities with additional equipment - Helmets and other possible equipment removed if not involved in contact or necessary for safety.
+If 0 necessary for safety, suspend activity. - Recheck temperature and humidity every 30 minutes to monitor for increased Heat Index.